IAB Programmatic Symposium

 BrightRoll is Yahoo’s brand for programmatic advertising technology.
 The BrightRoll DSP is media-agnostic and provides exclusive access to Yahoo’s wealth of data and insights from one billion users and 165 billion daily data events.
 BrightRoll’s advanced programmatic technology, coupled with flexible client-service options, empowers advertisers to deliver against complex branding and performance goals.

 With over a quarter of a billion monthly listeners in the U.S. and over 85 million social followers, iHeartMedia has the largest reach of any radio or television outlet in America.
-It serves over 150 markets through 858 owned radio stations, which can be heard on AM/FM, HD digital radio, satellite radio, on the Internet at iHeartRadio.com and on the company’s radio station websites, on the iHeartRadio mobile app, in enhanced auto dashes, on tablets and smartphones, and on gaming consoles.
-The company’s operations include radio broadcasting, online, mobile, digital and social media, live concerts and events, and more.
+It serves over 150 markets through 858 owned radio stations, which can be heard on AM/FM, HD digital radio, satellite radio, on the internet at iHeartRadio.com, on the company’s radio station websites, on the iHeartRadio mobile app, in enhanced auto dashes, on tablets and smartphones, and on gaming consoles.
+The company’s operations include radio broadcasting, online, mobile, digital and social media, live concerts, and events.

 Since their inception in 2010 JUICE Mobile’s philosophy is focused on solving the needs of their clients, through the lens of their customers.
 JUICE is an advertising technology firm with relationships spanning Fortune 500 advertisers, premium publishers, leading exchanges and premier data companies.
 JUICE is constantly pushing the limits.
 They leverage the most sophisticated targeting capabilities, work with strategic partners in measurement to provide confidence that mobile investment drives the desired results and are continuously defining the new benchmarks.

 Headquartered in Toronto, Canada, JUICE Mobile has offices in New York City, Los Angeles, Chicago, Montreal, Vancouver and Waterloo.

 At OpenX, we have built a team that is uniquely experienced in designing and operating high-scale ad marketplaces, and we are constantly on the lookout for thoughtful, creative executors who are as fascinated as we are about finding new ways to apply a blend of market design, technical innovation, operational excellence, and empathetic partner service to the frontiers of digital advertising.

 Theorem is a full-service digital media and marketing services company that delivers an extensive range of flexible, tailored solutions.